Hydrogen isotope biogeochemistry: Vapor isotope effects

-Vapor isotope effects occur for protium, deuterium, and tritium, because each isotope has different thermodynamic properties in the liquid and gaseous phases.
-For water molecules, the condensed phase is more enriched while the vapor is more depleted.
-For example, rain condensing from a cloud will be heavier than the vapor starting point.
-Generally, the large variations in deuterium concentrations of water are from the fractionations between liquid, vapor, and solid reservoirs.
+Vapor isotope effects occur for ^{1}H, ^{2}H, and ^{3}H; since each isotope has different thermodynamic properties in the liquid and gas phases.
+For water, the condensed phase is more enriched while the vapor is more depleted.
+For example, rain condensing from a cloud, is heavier than the vapor starting point.
+Generally, the large variations in deuterium concentration in water are from fractionations between liquid, vapor, and solid reservoirs.
 In contrast to the fractionation pattern of water, non-polar molecules like oils and lipids, have gaseous counterparts enriched with deuterium relative to the liquid.
 This is thought to be associated with the polarity from hydrogen bonding in water that does not interfere in long-chain hydrocarbons.